noahcoad/open-url/README.md

 If your selection is a URL, it opens immediately in a new tab in your default web browser.
 You can omit the scheme (http://) if you want and __Open URL__ will add it for you.

-If your selection is none of the above, you'll be presented with two options:
+If your selection is none of the above, and you haven't configured custom commands for special URLs using `other_custom_commands`, you'll be presented with two options:

 - modify the selection and try again
 - search for the selection using one of your configured __web_searchers__